 Imperial College Pre-doctoral Research Fellowships (non-medical)

 This is a unique scheme designed to attract staff at Imperial College Healthcare NHS Trust to undertake research for one year.
 The aim of the fellowships is to give recipients the opportunity to develop research skills and experience so that they can then apply for a Masters or PhD and progress in a clinical academic career.
-The Fellowship awards are jointly funded by Imperial College Healthcare Charity (ICHC) and Imperial NIHR Biomedical Research Centre (BRC) and are worth a maximum of £50,000 each, and are coordinated through the ICHC.
+The Fellowship awards are jointly funded by Imperial Health Charity (IHC) and Imperial NIHR Biomedical Research Centre (BRC) and are worth a maximum of £50,000 each, and are coordinated through the IHC.